mekline/ClipboardHeadbop/Script - ClipboadHeadbop.md

 - "...I'm gonna dax my toy!"

 Repeat toy demonstration.
 "Yeah..."
 - "look at that!"
 - "I daxed!"
 - "I daxed my toy!"

-And guess what?
-I'm gonna dax my toy?
-(I'm gonna dax at my toy/Look at me!)
-*Lean over and touch toy with head, spins
-I daxed my toy!/I daxed at my toy/ See that?
- I'm gonna dax my toy again!/I’m gonna dax at my toy again!/ I’m gonna try again!
-*Repeat*
-I daxed my toy!
-I dated my toy/I daxed at my toy/Wow, cool!

-(Blanket off again).
-Now it's your turn - can you dax the toy?/can you dax at the toy/can you try?
-*Hand over to child.
-60 second free play window.
-If no immitations forthcoming, ok to say 2-3 more times:  Can you dax (at) the toy? or NAME, dax (at) the toy! (or ‘your turn!)
-#### Toy demo

 #### Toy handoff (first action)

+"That's pretty cool, huh?"
+(5 sec of writing)

+"Now it's your turn!
+Can you..."
+- "...try that?"
+- "...dax?"
+- "...dax the toy?"

+Place the toy at the edge of the table closest to the child.
+This should be within easy reach of the child's head!

+*Return to the writing posture/keep writing*

 #### Exploration

+60 second free play window (time it or use your phone; it will feel MUCH longer).
+If no immitations are forthcoming, ok to say

+- "Can you show me?"
+- "Your turn!"

+Or one more demonstration with langauge as in 2nd demo above.

+As soon as they are interacting with the toy, start the 60 second 'clock' (longer is better than shorter) and attend to your writing.
+It's ok to mildly redirect the child to the toy if they are running away/encourage the parent to let them keep playing, otherwise let them go wild :)

 #### Wrap-up

-Welcome kid & family, sign consent forms, camera on, get settled.
+"Awesome, great job!!"
+If the kid has not yet successfully activated the toy, help them do so.

 #### Printed instructions for parents